Heroin addiction is highly treatable. Proven treatments include medication, behavioral therapy, and supplemental holistic therapies.

 - Sexual dysfunction in men

 Heroin is especially damaging to the brain.
-Long-term use can cause permanent damage to the brain’s white and grey matter, which can have lasting effects on mood, personality, and quality of life.4 This change in the brain is also associated with poor decision-making, reduced ability handle stress, and reduced ability to regulate behavior and mood.4
+Long-term use can cause permanent damage to the brain’s white and grey matter, which can have lasting effects on mood, personality and quality of life.4 This change in the brain is also associated with poor decision-making, reduced ability to handle stress and reduced ability to regulate behavior and mood.4

 Heroin Addiction, Withdrawal, and Overdose

-Heroin is a drug with a high risk of addiction and overdose.
-People who use heroin develop tolerance, which means they need increasing amounts of the drug to achieve pleasurable effects, which leads to addiction.
+Heroin is a drug that comes with a high risk of addiction and overdose.
+People who use heroin can quickly develop tolerance, which means they need increasing amounts of the drug to achieve pleasurable effects.

 When a person who is physically dependent on heroin stops using it suddenly, they risk experiencing potentially dangerous heroin withdrawal symptoms.
 These include:5